Innovators and entrepreneurs often encounter a familiar predicament: how do I tell people about my idea without them stealing it?

 Moreover.
 The use of an NDA allows the entrepreneur to shop the concept around to several different investors in the hopes of finding the ideal backer without the worry of losing control of their idea.
 The entrepreneur is free to explore the market without risking sensitive and commercially valuable information.

 NDAs are a simple and effective option for protecting confidential information across every stage of your business. affordableLaw offers you NDAs tailored to the unique needs of your business for as little as N15,000.
-Get an NDA drafted for you here.

 Download our Legal 101 eBook for Entrepreneurs and SMEs looking to start, protect and scale a business during and after the Coronavirus Pandemic.